InspectorCaracal/evennia-minimud/README.md

 Since my goal was to write as little custom code as possible, most of the mechanics are as minimal as I could get away with.
 But the code is all here and free for the taking - if you like part of it but want it to be better, make it better!

+### This is great!
+Can I buy you a coffee?

+(Thank you to everyone who has asked this!)

+I do have a [ko-fi page](https://ko-fi.com/glassdragonstudios) set up.
+I appreciate it!

 ## Installation and Setup